 Thoughts = sunlight

-Your body gathers data from your surroundings in the forms of vision, sound, feel, pain, smell, taste, etc. and converts that data into thoughts that direct your body to respond appropriately.
-Your thoughts are similar to the sunlight aspect of the photovoltaic cell.
+Your body gathers data from your surroundings in the forms of vision, sound, touch, pain, smell, taste, etc. and converts that data into action.
+We are programmed to move towards pleasant sensations and avoid unpleasant ones.
+Thoughts create a similar reaction and can be compared to the sunlight hitting a photovoltaic cell.
 The more sunlight – the more electrical current.
 The more intense and frequent your thoughts – the more intense your body’s response.